parkrun Melbourne (that’s right, no capital letter required) has seen rapid growth with a number of new events popping up in the last year or two.

 COVID-19 has thrown a big spanner on the works for parkruns around the world.

-For info on Victorian health orders or LGA-specific restrictions, head to the Vic Government COVID page on outdoor exercise.
+For the latest info on Victorian health orders or LGA-specific restrictions, head to the Vic Government COVID page on outdoor exercise.

 parkrun Melbourne – Awards for best locations